Koo’s OT FG gives Falcons improbable 37-34 win over Panthers

-“I’ve got to understand that there’s still time on the clock,” Moore said.
-“It was a natural reaction, but you’ve still got to know you can’t do that.”

-Moore’s blunder pushed back the PAT to a 48-yard attempt, and Piñeiro pulled it left of the upright.

-Carolina had another chance to win in OT after C.J.
+Carolina (2-6) had another chance to win in OT after C.J.
 Henderson returned an interception 54 yards to the Falcons 20.
-But Piñeiro botched another kick, yanking a wobbler left again from 32 yards out — shorter than a regular extra point.
+But Pineiro botched another kick, yanking a wobbler left again from 32 yards out – shorter than a regular extra point.

-“I just missed the kick,” Piñeiro said.
-“I’ve got to make the kick.
-It hurts.
-You know, I love this team and I know they’ve got my back and I know it’s not going to define me as a kicker.
-Everybody misses kicks.
-Unfortunately mine was today.”

-Mariota, who threw three touchdown passes, ripped off a 30-yard run for the Falcons (4-4) that set up Koo’s game-winner with 1:55 left in the extra period.
+The Panthers wouldn’t get another shot.
+Marcus Mariota, who threw three touchdown passes, ripped off a 30-yard run for the Falcons that set up Koo’s game-winner with 1:55 left in the extra period.

-“He’s a resilient guy,” Falcons coach Arthur Smith said when asked about Mariota’s big run.
-“That’s why we believe in Marcus.
-There’s not many guys who can make that play.”

-Koo was carried off the field on the shoulders of his teammates.
-Moore — who finished with six catches for 152 yards — sat alone on the bench, staring in disbelief at a celebration that surely would’ve belonged to the Panthers (2-6) if he had merely kept his headgear buckled up.

 The Panthers had a chance to create a four-team logjam in the NFC South.
 Instead, the Falcons have the lead all to themselves with a .500 record.